spikedoanz/spikedoanz.github.io/content/attention-is-logarithmic.md

 ## limitations

+however, depth analysis isn't perfect, and the problem becomes immediately apparent when taking into account memory access patterns and cache friendliness.

 - max width of tree << computation units (whatever cores are).
 - memory access patterns are relatively contiguous, vectorizable?
 - materialized variables play nice with memory hierarchy.

-in practice, this mostly means that the size of your materialized tensors stays within L2-ish cache.
+in practice, this mostly means that the size of your materialized tensors must stay within L2-ish cache for the depth complexity bounds to hold.

 ## speculations on future compute